-Every horror film worth its salt in the 70s had a big setpiece moment.
+Every horror film worth its salt in the 1970s had a big setpiece moment.
 The Exorcist had projectile pea soup, and The Omen had that spectacular beheading.
-The big moment in The Sentinel - not exactly a surprise, as it was prominently featured in the paperback cover art and on poster ads for the film - was the rising of the demons and denizens of hell.
+The big moment in The Sentinel—not exactly a surprise, as it was prominently featured in the paperback cover art and on the movie poster for the film—is the rising of the demons and denizens of hell.
 The gates of hell spill open and all of Satan's minions come forth to terrorize and unleash (more) evil into the world.
-It was a peak horror moment and everyone involved with making The Sentinel knew it was going to have to top The Omen and The Exorcist if it had any hope of doing their kind of business.
+It is a peak horror moment and everyone involved with making The Sentinel knew it was going to have to top The Omen and The Exorcist if it had any hope of doing similar business.

 To say this sequence is unsettling is a major understatement.
 It's creepy, it's gory, it's so weirdly grotesque it borders on the distasteful.
 To this day I still can't bring myself to watch it except through extremely close-knit fingers over my eyes.

 In 1979 I had an opportunity to speak briefly to Cristina Raines and asked her about this scene.
 (I was working at a Honda dealership at the time and she came to pick up her car.)
 She told me that the entire film was very difficult but this sequence was especially tough because it was Winner's intent to get her genuine reactions and was apt to surprise her to keep her off guard.
 She told me than many of her screams and reactions are the real thing, and that much of what we are seeing she was seeing for the first time as well.
 She also said that the people hired for the sequence (I think she said it took a week) were having a ball.
 They formed a kind of fraternal clique among themselves and seemed to enjoy the attention and special treatment that came with making the film.
 She recalled how they appeared to enjoy practicing their demon walks and getting into their tattered zombie costumes.